Campfire Recipes: Indulge in the wild

 Making up a menu plan is a good idea.
-It makes it easy for writing a list with all the ingredients you need.
+It makes it easy for writing a list of all the ingredients you need.
 A list is also a must for your camping gear.

 I always pack some extra potatoes and veggies to cook in foil, and some cookies, dried fruit and nuts and a bar of chocolate.

 If you arrive a campsite late, cold, tired and hungry, try French toast for a quick meal.
 Break a couple of eggs in a bowl, add some milk (powdered milk with water), and salt and pepper.
 Dip the bread slices in the mixture and fry them.
 Pour some maple syrup over the french toast and enjoy.

 There are many great campfire cookbooks available.
 And don’t forget about your barbeque recipes you use at home.